 He has served as an Adjunct Professor and Guest Artist at the University of Iowa, an Associate Director of The Arena Players Theatre in New York, and a Guest Director and Dialect Coach at the Old Creamery Theatre in Iowa.
 At Cornell he has directed Waiting for Godot, Avenue Q, A Lie of the Mind, Cabaret, You’re a Good Man, Charlie Brown, and Company.
 His professional acting credits include: Elwood P. Dowd in Harvey, Tom Joad in The Grapes of Wrath, and Feste in Twelfth Night, as well as such productions as A Steady Rain, Hamlet, Ah, Wilderness, Stones in his Pockets, Our Town, The Mystery of Irma Vep, Rounding Third, Tuesdays With Morrie, and The Guys.
 Education: M.F.A. in Acting, University of Iowa; M.A. in Theatre Arts, State University of New York at Stony Brook; B.A. in English, State University of New York at Stony Brook.

-Jim will direct our upcoming production of The Elephant Man.
+Jim will direct our upcoming production of The Man of No Importance.